oanhcodes/javascript-playground/README.md

-# javascript-ajax-playground
+# javascript-playground
-Practice exercises to learn javascript and ajax
+Practice exercises to learn JavaScript, jQuery, and AJAX